chillenb/pytblis/README.md

 ## Limitations

 Supported datatypes: `np.float32`, `np.float64`, `np.complex64`,
 `np.complex128`.
-Mixing arrays of different types isn't yet supported.
-I may add a workaround for real-complex tensor contraction.
+Mixing arrays of different precisions isn't yet supported.

 Arrays with negative or zero stride are not supported and will cause pytblis to fall back to NumPy (for `einsum` and `contract`) or raise an error (all other functions).

+## New features

+### Mixed-complex/real contractions

+New in version v0.0.11: `pytblis.contract` fully supports contractions between complex and/or real tensors of the same floating point precision, provided that `alpha` and `beta` are both real.
+This just contracts the real and imaginary parts separately with TBLIS.
+It's turned off by default because it's still experimental, but you can enable it in `pytblis.contract` and `pytblis.einsum` by passing `complex_real_contractions=True`.
+Otherwise, all mixed-type contractions use NumPy.

 ## Research